It’s not a new problem and it’s getting worse. It stalls projects and increases the cost of development.

 To learn more about how these Boolean search strings work and to get our Boolean Search Secrets ebook, visit our Boolean Search Secrets page.

 #1 – Big Data Specialists with Hadoop

-With the continous collection of massive amounts of data through e-commerce and social media, the demand for big data experts is growing bigger every day.
-Hadoop is an open-source software frame work created by the Apache Software Foundation to help businesses of all sizes manage big data.
+With the continuous collection of massive amounts of data through e-commerce and social media, the demand for big data experts is growing bigger every day.
+Hadoop is an open-source software framework created by the Apache Software Foundation to help businesses of all sizes manage big data.